ViewComponent/view_component/README.md

 ### What happened to inline templates?

-Inline templates have been removed (for now) due to concerns raised by [@soutaro](https://github.com/soutaro) regarding compatibility with the type systems being worked on for Ruby 3.
+Inline templates have been removed (for now) due to concerns raised by [@soutaro](https://github.com/soutaro) regarding compatibility with the type systems being developed for Ruby 3.

 ### Isn't this just like X library?